 We were first attracted to Vietnam after exploring the TEFL job markets of different SE Asian countries.
 Vietnam still has a relatively low English level despite its development and economic growth.
 As a result there is high demand for English teachers, with jobs paying good salaries and providing many benefits like contract competition bonuses, healthcare, housing allowances and free Vietnamese lessons.
 Compare this with neighbouring countries like Thailand, you will find that teaching positions often pay just enough to live (unless you live in the back and beyond), and reliable jobs can be hard to come by without having a teaching degree or CELTA qualification.

 Don’t understand what I’m talking about regarding TEFLs/CELTAs?
-Check out this post.
+Check out our Beginners Guide to Picking a TEFL Course.

 As to why we ended up teaching in Ho Chi Minh City?
 Well, that was mostly down to the weather.
 When given the option of year round sun in the South (HCMC) VS 4 seasons and smog in the North (Hanoi) – it was pretty clear who the winner would be.